supranational/sppark/README.md

 ## Performance

 Simplified benchmark results can be collected by end users by exercising proof-of-concept applications.
 "Simplified" refers to the fact that there is always room for application-specific tuning.
 Intention is to give a general "taste."
 Just in case, benchmarks are likely to require high-end GPUs and one can't expect that they will execute on a laptop unmodified.

+Caveat lector.
+As you compile PoC applications you might get warnings about not FFI-safe types.
+Alarming as they are, the fact that tests pass means that it works out nevertheless.
+However, this is **not** to say that they should be ignored and that one can proceed to build production code upon it.
+We intend to work with external software maintainers to resolve these warnings.

 ## License